Jonathan0/trucks/README.md

 1. Loading all Trucks Data from the [sfgov](https://data.sfgov.org/resource/jjew-r69b.json) by the day of week (now default sunday)
 2. Enhancing the web api call with current latitude and longitude to query the top 5 trucks near you.
 3. Enhancing to pick a day of the week, which is to set `dayOrder` in application.properties file.
+4. Add the circleCi pipeline to run gradle build for each PR